 adidas can’t stop making narrow-fitting shoes with weird plastic bits and no widths.
 Hoka struggles to build anything other than its foam monoliths.

-Even this guide has at least four shoe names with the suffix ’20’ in them.
-In plain English, these models have been around for at least two decades.
+Even this guide has at least four shoe names with the suffix ’20+’ in them.
+In other words, these models have been around for at least two decades.

 Asics is a baby-boomer and not a millennial.
 Its safe path has led it to $3.5 billion in global revenues, but its sales are waning worldwide.
 In mature markets like North America, sales dropped by 15% – which is huge.
 Other territories saw lower sales as well.

 In our opinion, sticking to a safe product line isn’t a problem.
 Lots of consumer durable brands follow this strategy with great success.
 As long as Asics gradually improves its core line, it remains a safe refuge for runners who do not appreciate the fickle nature of shoe updates.